 The Government of Canada requires all immigration applicants to include a background check.
 Among other crucial pieces of information, Canadian authorities will use a background check to make their final decision to determine your eligibility for Canadian immigration.

-If you’re planning on immigrating to Canada, we’ve created this page to break down the process for getting a background check submitted when immigrating to Canada.
+If you’re planning on immigrating to Canada in 2023 or the near future, we’ve created this page to break down the process for getting a background check submitted when immigrating to Canada.

 Overview of Background Checks for Immigrating to Canada

 Background checks are used to verify information regarding someone’s criminal record, education, and employment history.

 There are three main steps involved in a background check:

 - Criminal History Check – This stage of the background check confirms any past criminal activity, from DUIs to any registration in a criminal organization.

 - Security Screening – This stage assesses your risk to the health and safety of Canada and Canadians, completed by CBSA, CSIS, and IRCC.